 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.Ephesians 4:31(NASB)

 Bitterness is seen in this passage as a root that can morph into a number of other sinful attitudes and ungodly practices.
-It can smolder into deep-seated wrath or mushroom into explosive anger.
+It can smoulder into deep-seated wrath or mushroom into explosive anger.
 It can be exhibited in slanderous speech, malicious gossip, or clamorous complaining.

-But when bitterness is allowed to take root in our heart it can grow into a poisonous volcano that spews its toxic venom over all who pass by.
-Bitterness is also like a tree, which can branch into every area of our life and cause devastation, distress and destruction - to ourselves and to others.
+But when bitterness is allowed to take root in our heart, it can grow into a poisonous volcano that spews its toxic venom over all who pass by.
+Bitterness is also like a tree which can branch into every area of our life and cause devastation, distress, and destruction, to ourselves and to others.

-Kindness, compassion, forgiveness and grace were shown to us at the cross of Christ and they are the spiritual fruit that Paul tells us can halt and reverse the growth of bitterness in our heart.
+Kindness, compassion, forgiveness, and grace were shown to us at the Cross of Christ, and they are the spiritual fruit that Paul tells us can halt and reverse the growth of bitterness in our heart.

 The main component to annihilate bitterness in our heart and its ungodly sisters, seems to be forgiveness.
 When genuine forgiveness is married to kindness, compassion, and grace, it deactivates bitterness and all its ruinous counterparts.
 When kindness, compassion, forgiveness, and grace is sprinkled over the root of bitterness, the bitter root will shrivel away and allow us to love in the same way that Christ loved us and gave Himself for us.